aupiff/brivv/README.md

 e.g. NYSE prices, weather reports, and you've got a way to automate and disambiguate a lot of communications.

-All the robo-personal assistant companies will be made irrelevant (https://claralabs.com/).
+All the robo-personal assistant companies will be made [irrelevant](https://claralabs.com/).
 You don't need robots to schedule things for you, you just need to augment email with bits of argot, a precise legalese.

 ## Phase 3